 Today, where you live has nothing to do with how much you earn, and thanks to the internet, there is no lack of opportunity or limit to your earnings today.
 There is only a lack of imagination.

 It used to be that people moved to different cities and states based on the availability of jobs and the type of industries that were present in these locations.
-In the future, this won’t be a huge factor.
+Post-COVID, this is no longer a factor.

 As the internet and cloud technology continues to grow, location will no longer be an issue.
 Today, a majority of freelance graphic designers in India are from tier II and tier III cities.